nkanaev/yarr/readme.md

     make build_windows  # -> _output/windows/yarr.exe

     # ... or start a dev server locally
-    go run main.go      # starts a server at http://localhost:7070
+    make serve          # starts a server at http://localhost:7070

     # ... or build a docker image
     docker build -t yarr .